jacobalbano/glide/readme.md

 Glide is a super-simple tweening library for C#.

 # Installation
+ 1. Build the project (requires .NET 4.5.2)
+ 2. Reference the DLL in your project
- 1. Copy all the .cs files into your project folder.
+Alternately, copy all the .cs files in the Glide project into your project.
- 2. There is no step two.

 # Use
 Create a Tweener instance and use it to manage tweens: